-Fiscal 2021 Fiscal 2022
+Fiscal 2022 Fiscal 2023

-Compensation based on audit and attestation services (Thousands of yen) Fee for non-audit service (Thousands of yen) Compensation based on audit and attestation services (Thousands of yen) Fee for non-audit service (Thousands of yen)
+Compensation based on audit and attestation services (Thousands of yen) and attestation services Fee for non-audit service (Thousands of yen) Fee for non-audit service (Thousands of yen)

-- - - 3,711
+- 3,711 - -

-Non-audit services provided to the Company for the current fiscal year was fees for consultation and filing procedures on German tax filing for GYC Tax Co. of ¥ 3,711 thousand.
+Non-audit services provided to the Company for the previous fiscal year was fees for consultation and filing procedures on German tax filing for GYC Tax Co. of ¥ 3,711 thousand.